enkidevs/curriculum/react/intermediary/redux-i/your-first-reducer.md

 ---
 ## Content

-In a previous insight we have created a simple reducer that looked something like this:
+In a previous insight we have created a reducer that looked something like this:

 ```jsx
 // App.js